 Name of Student

 School Grade

 Teacher

 Medication Dosage

 Date Started

-furnish this medication administers any drug of request to my student to or dentist shall not be n.
-I further understand or nonprescription medicat in accordance with written to take the above that it is my responsibility to that any school employee who ion pursuant to parental written instructions from the physician result of an adverse medication nistering such medication.
+Time of day medication is to be given

+I hereby give my permission for to take the above medication at school as ordered.
+I understand that it is my responsibility to furnish this medication.
+I further understand that any school employee who administers any drug or nonprescription medication pursuant to parental written request to my student in accordance with written instructions from the physician or dentist shall not be liable for damages as a result of an adverse medication reaction suffered by the student because of administering such medication.

-Date Signature of Parent or Guardian
+Signature of Parent or Guardian